aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 To access JSON data while building a report, you can pass a `JsonDataSource` instance to the engine as a data source.

-Using of `JsonDataSource` allows you to work with typed values of JSON elements in template documents.
+Using of `JsonDataSource` enables you to work with typed values of JSON elements in template documents.
 For more convenience, the set of simple JSON types is extended as follows:

 - Int64?
 - Double?